Research

 The potential for seismic activity and its detection

 Given Venus’ likely tectonic and volcanic activity, it is plausible that the planet also experiences seismic activity despite its high surface temperatures.
 As part of the International Space Science Institute (ISSI) working group Seismicity on Venus: Prediction & Detection“, we assess the likelihood and diversity of seismic activity on Venus.
 In addition, we evaluate the feasibility, advantages, and limitations of various seismic observation techniques, including surface-based methods (e.g., broadband seismometers, distributed acoustic sensing), balloon-based platforms, and orbital approaches.
-Furthermore, in an exciting collaboration with the NORSAR AIR (“Airborne Inversion of Rayleigh waves“) team, we delve deeper into the potential of balloon-borne seismology for probing Venus’ interior.
+Furthermore, in an exciting collaboration with the NORSAR AIR (“Airborne Inversion of Rayleigh waves“) team, we delve deeper into the potential of balloon/air-borne seismology for probing Venus’ interior.

 Published in our 2024 Earth and Space Science paper, and more coming soon!